 One of the biggest recent developments in MIDI is MIDI Polyphonic Expression (MPE).
 MPE is a method of using MIDI which enables multidimensional controllers to control multiple parameters of every note within

 In normal MIDI, Channel-wide messages (such as Pitch Bend) are applied to all notes being played on a single MIDI Channel.
 In MPE, each note is assigned its own MIDI Channel so that those messages can be applied to each note individually.

-The newly adopted MIDI Polyphonic Expression (MPE) specification is now available for download at the bottom of the MIDI 1.0 specification page in the Supplemental Specifications section.
+The newly adopted MIDI Polyphonic Expression (MPE) specification is now available for download By MIDI Association members.

 MIDI Manufacturers Association (MMA) Adopts New MIDI Polyphonic Expression (MPE) Enhancement to the MIDI Specification

 Los Angeles, CA, January 28, 2018− Today marks the MIDI Manufacturers Association's (MMA) ratification of a new extension to MIDI, MPE (MIDI Polyphonic Expression).
 MPE enables electronic instruments such as synthesizers to provide a level of expressiveness typically possible only with acoustic instruments.

 Prior to MPE, expressive gestures on synthesizers—such as pitch bending or adding vibrato—affected all notes being played.
 With MPE, every note a musician plays can be articulated individually for much greater expressiveness.